desultory/ugrd/readme.md

 This can be enabled at runtime with `--build-logging` or disabled wit `--no-build-logging`

+The output can be logged to a file instead of stdout by specifying a log file with `--log-file`

 #### base.cmdline

 If used, this module will override the `mount_root` function and attempt to mount the root based on the passed cmdline parameters.